 If we need additional information after lodgment, we will contact you.

 If you need interpreting assistance in order to lodge your passport application, you can bring a family member or a friend with you.
-Alternatively, an interpreter can be arranged through TIS National at no cost.
+Alternatively, an interpreter can be arranged through the Translating and Interpreting Service TIS National at no cost to you.
 If you are deaf, or have a hearing or speech impairment, assistance can be made available through the National Relay Service.

 - TTY users phone 133 677 then ask for 131 232